Tsay Ting-kuei

-Tsay Ting-kuei (蔡丁貴 (Chhòa Teng-kùi); born 24 March 1949) is a Taiwanese civil engineering professor, political activist, and former government official.
-A professor at National Taiwan University in Taipei, he has conducted research in areas including coastal engineering and computational hydraulics.
+Tsay Ting-kuei (蔡丁貴 (Chhòa Teng-kùi); born 24 March 1949) is a Taiwanese civil engineer and political activist.
+He is a professor of engineering at National Taiwan University, where he has conducted research in areas including coastal engineering and computational hydraulics.
 In politics, he served in various positions in the Chen Shui-bian administration in the mid-2000s, and rose to greater prominence for his protests in support of the Taiwan independence movement.

 Early life and education

 Tsay was born in Ziguan District, Kaohsiung, on March 24, 1949.
 He graduated from National Cheng Kung University with a Bachelor of Science (B.S.) in hydraulic engineering in 1971 and a Master of Science (M.S.) in civil engineering in 1973.
 From 1975 to 1978, he was a lecturer of civil engineering at National Chung Hsing University.
 He then moved to the United States and earned his Ph.D. from Cornell University in 1982.
 He wrote his doctoral dissertation on numerical solutions to certain hydraulics problems.